Progressive Masked Refinement Self-supervised Learning for Low-Dose CT Denoising: Experiments

 We compared our method with several representative supervised and unsupervised approaches, including RED-CNN \cite{chen2017low}, Swin-Unet \cite{cao2022swin}, CycleGAN \cite{zhu2017unpaired}, BM3D \cite{dabov2007image}, Noise2Void \cite{krull2019noise2void}, and Neighbor2Neighbor \cite{huang2021neighbor2neighbor}.
 Among these, RED-CNN, Swin-Unet, and CycleGAN were trained in a supervised manner, whereas the remaining methods were trained solely on LDCT images.
 Except for BM3D and RED-CNN, all baselines adopt a U-Net or U-Net–based backbone.
 It is worth noting that, unlike Noise2Self, who operates on a standard U-Net architecture with batch normalization instead of instance normalization.

 Table \ref{comparison} reports the quantitative comparison on the LDCT dataset with $k=5$, $\sigma=10$ and $\alpha=0.1$.
 It is observed that our method consistently outperforms popular self-supervised denoising approaches across all evaluation metrics.
 In particular, the proposed progressive $\mathcal{J}$-invariant learning with U-Net not only surpasses unsupervised baselines but also outperforms some supervised methods, such as Cycle-GAN, and achieves performance comparable to the widely adopted supervised RED-CNN.
 Similar performance gains are observed when integrating the proposed method with Swin-Unet and RED-CNN backbones.
-Our models exhibit performance close to their corresponding supervised counterparts, demonstrating that the proposed strategy is architecture-agnostic and can effectively enhance denoising performance without introducing additional model complexity.
+Our models exhibit performance close to their corresponding supervised counterparts, demonstrating that the proposed strategy is architecture-agnostic and can effectively enhance denoising performance without introducing additional model complexity. we evaluated our method on the Mayo Chest dataset, which presents a more significant challenge.
+As demonstrated in Table \ref{comparison_chest}, the performance trends remain consistent with our previous findings.
+For this dataset, the optimal hyperparameters were configured as $k=2$, $\sigma=50$ and $\alpha=0.01$.